endigma/holden/docs/_index.md

 ## configuration

-for configuration instruction refer to the comments in the example config file in `example.toml`
+for configuration instructions refer to the comments in the example config file in `example.toml`

 ## scripting